Relationships: The Dance of Victims and PerpetratorsBy Dr. Margaret Paul

 "But aren't you blaming him for blaming you?

 "Yes, I guess I am!
 So when he says I am trying to control him, he's right?"

 "Yes!
-Anytime you blame someone for your feelings, you are trying to control them.
+Anytime you blame him for your feelings and trying to get him to see what he's doing, you are trying to control him.
 The two of you just do it differently.
 He does it with his anger and meanness, while you do it with your logic and explanations.
 He gets angry at your debating, and you debate when he gets angry.
 It is a circle between you - each of you reacting to the other with your own ways of trying to control."